Trip Facts

 Discover the Mardi Himal Trek in Nepal’s Stunning Annapurna Region

-The Mardi Himal Trek is one of Nepal’s best-kept secrets—ideal for those seeking a peaceful, off-the-beaten-path adventure.
-Located in the Annapurna region, this trek provides panoramic mountain views, fewer crowds, and a rich cultural experience.
-Located east of the famous Annapurna Base Camp trail, the Mardi Himal Trek leads you to the base of Mardi Himal and the sacred Machhapuchhre (Fishtail Mountain).
+The Mardi Himal Trek is one of Nepal’s best-kept secrets, perfect for travelers seeking a peaceful, off the beaten path adventure.
+Nestled in the Annapurna region, this trek offers panoramic mountain views, fewer crowds, and a rich cultural experience.
+East of the famous Annapurna Base Camp trail, the Mardi Himal Trek leads you to the base of Mardi Himal and the sacred Machhapuchhre, also known as Fishtail Mountain.

-Before 2012, the Mardi Himal Trek area was accessible only to yak herders and campers.
-Since the trail officially opened, small teahouses and family-run lodges have made the Mardi Himal Trek journey more accessible and comfortable.
-Despite these improvements, the Mardi Himal Trek has retained its wild, untouched character.
+Before 2012, only yak herders and campers could access the Mardi Himal area.
+Since the trail officially opened, small teahouses and family run lodges have made the Mardi Himal Trek more comfortable and accessible.
+Yet, the trek still retains its wild, untouched character.

-You’ll trek through thick rhododendron forests, high ridges, and remote alpine pastures on the Mardi Himal Trek.
-The views are absolutely stunning—expect clear sights of Annapurna South, Hiunchuli, Gangapurna, and Machhapuchhre.
-Eventually, the Mardi Himal Trek takes you to Mardi Himal View Point at 4,200 meters, where you’ll stand face to face with the Himalayas.
+On the Mardi Himal Trek, you’ll hike through dense rhododendron forests, high ridges, and remote alpine pastures.
+The views are breathtaking, with clear sights of Annapurna South, Hiunchuli, Gangapurna, and Machhapuchhre.
+The trek culminates at Mardi Himal View Point, 4,200 meters above sea level, where you’ll experience the Himalayas up close.

 Why Choose Nepal Sanctuary Treks for Your Mardi Himal Trek?

-Explore the reasons to choose Nepal Sanctuary Treks for your Mardi Himal Trek
+Discover why travelers choose Nepal Sanctuary Treks for a memorable and safe Mardi Himal Trek adventure.

 Note: The trekking hours, altitudes, and distances mentioned are approximate and meant for general guidance only.